-Our holistic treatments allow us to reach beyond limits of standard practice only veterinarians.
+Our integrative approach allow us to reach beyond the limits of standard practice only veterinarians.

 The Science of Acupuncture